antarctica/metadata-library/README.md

 **The example below is for the ISO 19115 standard but this applies to all standards.**

-Record configurations will be validated automatically using a JSON Schema relevant to each metadata or data standard.
+Record configurations will be automatically validated using a JSON Schema for the metadata or data standard used.

+Where a record configuration states compliance with one or more [Supported Profiles](#supported-profiles) applicable to the metadata or data standard, it will also be automatically validated using a JSON Schema for each profile.

 To explicitly validate a record configuration: